What is a Function in Python?¶

 - Defined using the

-keyword in Python. - Enhances code reusability and modularity.
+defkeyword in Python. - Enhances code reusability and modularity.

-# Defining a simple function
+# Defining a simple function with function name welcome_message

-def welcome_message():
+def welcome_message(): #No parameters

 """This function prints a welcome message."""